shrutiOx/DARTS_GT/CONFIG_GUIDE_LRGB.md

 **Type:** `float`
 **Default:** `0.1`

-Multiplier for residual connections in the model.
-Controls the strength of skip connections.
+Multiplier for edge connections in the model.
 ```yaml
 gt:
   residual_mult: 0.1